Arinpatel18/LucidFlux/README.md

 <br>
 </div> -->

-LucidFlux is a framework designed to perform high-fidelity image restoration across a wide range of degradations without requiring textual captions.
-By combining a Flux-based DiT backbone with Light-weight Condition Module and SigLIP semantic alignment, LucidFlux enables caption-free guidance while preserving structural and semantic consistency, achieving superior restoration quality.
+LucidFlux is a caption-free universal image restoration framework that leverages a lightweight dual-branch conditioner and adaptive modulation to guide a large diffusion transformer (Flux.1) with minimal overhead, achieving robust, high-fidelity restoration without relying on text prompts or MLLM captions.

 <!-- ## 🚀 Quick Start